sidney-eliot/3d-artists-handbook/content/rendering-and-compositing-and-uploading.md

 >
 >- Great characters and props as well as environments
 >- Very good for complex lighting
->- The single best showcase for the simple reason that if people see it runs properly in a game engine they know it's well optimized
+>- The single best showcase for the simple reason that if people see it runs properly in a game engine they know its well optimized

 >[!info] Sketchfab rendering
 >